Alessio Curci

-Alessio Curci (born 16 February 2002) is a Luxembourgian footballer who plays as a forward for Mainz 05 II.
+Alessio Curci (born 16 February 2002) is a Luxembourgish professional footballer who plays as a forward for Azerbaijan Premier League club Neftçi and Luxembourg national football team.

 Club career

-As a youth player, Curci joined the youth academy of Luxembourgian fourth tier side Steinfort.
+As a youth player, Curci joined the youth academy of Luxembourgish fourth tier side Steinfort.
 In 2018, he joined the youth academy of Eintracht Trier in the German fourth tier after receiving offers from the youth academies of French Ligue 1 club PSG and Milan in the Italian Serie A.

 In 2020, he joined the youth academy of German Bundesliga team Mainz 05.

+On 27 July 2023, Curci signed with Francs Borains in Belgium.

+Curci inked a three-year deal with Neftçi in the top flight of Azerbaijan on 30 July 2025.